igoogolx/lux-docs/docs/configuration/dns.md

 There are 3 dns servers in Lux.
 * Local dns: resolve domains that need to be connected directly.
-* Remote dns: resolve up domains that need to be connected by proxy
+* Remote dns: resolve up domains that need to be connected by proxy.
 * Boost dns:
-  * local DNS or remote dns are set to DNS-over-HTTPS (DoH).
+  * Local dns or remote dns are set to dns-over-https (DoH).
+For example, https://dns.google/dns-query.
-  * the proxy server is a domain name.
+  * The proxy server is a domain name.
+For example, example.com.

 :::tip